 Ants are social creatures living in huge colonies consisting of workers, soldiers, drones and queens.
-The most common UK Ant is the black Ant which usually nests in gardens or wall cavities, becoming a pest when entering the property in search of food.
+The most common UK Ant is the Black Ant which usually nests in gardens or wall cavities, becoming a pest when entering the property searching for food.
 During the summer, swarms of winged female queens and males can be seen usually only for 3-4 days.
 They mate in mid-air, with the male then dying and the female setting up a new nest.
-Ants, as well as being unpleasant house guests can also damage food used for human consumption.
+Ants, as well as being unpleasant house guests, can also damage food used for human consumption.

 Have you discovered small piles of earth at the base of exterior walls or around holes in the soil?
 This can indicate their origin.

-Ant Pathways – Ants use a pheromone trail to a food source discovering one near your home or premises are another sign.
-This chemical attracts other ants to find the food.
+Ant Pathways – Ants use a pheromone trail to a food source.
+This chemical attracts other ants to find food.
+Discovering one near your home or premises are another sign.

 Ants Nest – a small pile of dirt in a garden may indicate a nest.
-However, Ants also like quiet, dark places such as wall which are more difficult to spot.
+However, Ants also like quiet, dark places such as walls which are more difficult to spot.